 Lake Ozark is a very small city located in the state of Missouri.
 With a population of 1,589 people and just one neighborhood, Lake Ozark is the 282nd largest community in Missouri.

 Occupations and Workforce

-Unlike some cities where white-collar or blue-collar occupations dominate the local economy, Lake Ozark is neither predominantly one nor the other.
-Instead, it has a mixed workforce of both white- and blue-collar jobs.
+Unlike some cities, Lake Ozark isn’t mainly white- or blue-collar.
+Instead, the most prevalent occupations for people in Lake Ozark are a mix of both white- and blue-collar jobs.
 Overall, Lake Ozark is a city of managers, sales and office workers and service providers.
 There are especially a lot of people living in Lake Ozark who work in sales jobs (17.47%), management occupations (12.50%) and business and financial occupations (11.02%).

 Setting & Lifestyle

 Another notable thing is that Lake Ozark is an extremely popular destination for tourists and seasonal residents.
 So much of the population is seasonal such that the city’s population swells significantly during the vacation season, and drops again when the season ends.
 Because of this, much of the local economy is centered around tourism; some businesses may be operated only during the high season.
 During the low season, year-round residents will notice that the city is a substantially quieter place to live.

 The city is relatively quiet, having a combination of lower population density and few of those groups of people who have a tendency to be noisy.
 For example, Lake Ozark has relatively fewer families with younger children, and/or college students.
 Combined, this makes Lake Ozark a pretty quiet place to live overall.
 If you like quiet, you will probably enjoy it here.

 One of the benefits of Lake Ozark is that there is very little traffic.
 The average commute to work is 18.42 minutes, which is substantially less than the national average.
 Not only does this mean that the drive to work is less aggravating, but noise and pollution levels are lower as a result.